Easy, No-Bake Chocolate Bark Recipe

 Mix in toasted coconut flakes, orange zest, or chopped candied pecans into the chocolate before pouring

-Vday mix: dried rose petals, goji berries, crushed freeze dried raspberry, dried cherries
+Vday mix: dried rose petals, goji berries, crushed freeze dried raspberry, dried cherries, pink Himalayan salt

 Tropical mix: macadamia nuts, toasted coconut flakes, dried pineapple or mango